Tehran Taps Run Dry as Water Crisis Deepens across Iran

 Iran’s National Water and Wastewater Company has dismissed reports of formal rationing in Tehran, but confirmed that nightly water pressure reductions were being applied in Tehran and could drop to zero in some districts, state media reported.

 Pezeshkian also warned against over-consumption in July.
-The water authorities said at the time 70% of Tehran residents consumed more than the standard 130 litres a day.
+The water authorities said at the time 70% of Tehran residents consumed more than the standard 130 liters a day.

 Iranians have endured recurrent electricity, gas and water shortages during peak demand months in the past years.